-A rare Jeff Tweedy solo tour in Ireland and the UK this winter supporting Together At Last.
-Tickets on sale here.
+Jeff Tweedy embarks on a rare solo tour in Canada, the US and Europe this year supporting Together At Last.
+Get tickets here.

 Together At Last is the new Jeff Tweedy solo acoustic record featuring 11 intimate recordings of previously released Wilco, Loose Fur and Golden Smog songs.

 For some added commentary, have a listen to Steven Hyden’s interview with Jeff Tweedy and John Stirratt talking Wilco — then and now.
 (Hyden adds extensive liner notes to the Being There set, too).

 A new Wilco song called “All Lives, You Say?” is available for immediate download with a charitable contribution via Bandcamp.
 Thank you for supporting the Southern Poverty Law Center to the tune of $26,879.
 Update: on Nov.
 1, 2017, an additional $4,561 was donated to Life After Hate.
 All future proceeds will go to Life After Hate.